cogent3/cogent3/tests/test_util/test_table.rst

 Table slicing and iteration
 ---------------------------

 The Table class is capable of slicing by row, range of rows, column or range of columns headings or used to identify a single cell.
-Slicing using the method ``getColumns`` can also be used to reorder columns.
+Slicing using the method ``get_columns`` can also be used to reorder columns.
 In the case of columns, either the string headings or their position integers can be used.
 For rows, if ``row_ids`` was specified as ``True`` the 0'th cell in each row can also be used.

 .. doctest::